felixblochwitz/nvim/README.md

     - [ ] Lua: understand formatting better and make it work more like in LazyVim
 - [ ] add functionality to toggle transparency
 - [x] Only use spaces for indents
+- [x] add some standard options for line numners and symbols, so the side bar doesn't twitch around